bzollern/bzollern.github.io/_posts/2025-01-22-2025-MIT-Mystery-Hunt.md

 (For the last time, Adal, you should probably type "Discourse about Discourse", because Discourse is bullshit.
 You've been over this before.)

 It's hard trying to reconcile a dissonance in my head.
-Even ignoring the hunt I wrote for, the fun I have with hunt seems to be (mostly) positively correlated with the supposed length of the hunt[^length].
+Even ignoring the hunt I wrote for, the fun I have with hunt seems to be (mostly) positively correlated with the supposed length of the hunt[^length]—except really the fun I have with the hunt seems to be unrelated to length and more related to how much I liked the puzzle content (or, y'know, the limited slice of puzzle content a given person interacts with).
 Then again, "length of hunt" is a crazy variable on its own, defined entirely by the first team to finish.
 People will call it a Sunday noon hunt despite most finishing teams wrapping up closer to 10 PM, as if Cardinality didn't just blow everyone else out of the water this time.
 And I know people who will specifically cite that timestamp as a reason for their positive hunt experience, as if the 100 other enjoyable things D&M *actually* put into the hunt experience have about the same worth as a single fucking number.

 Again, one number is horridly reductive, especially such a random variable that is, ultimately, semantically vacuous.
 The emphasis on this number devalues the effort put into the hunt by all involved.